omotayo-alade/covid-19-nigeria/README.md

-# Exploratory Data Analyis of COVID-19 cases in Nigeria
+# Exploratory Data Analysis of COVID-19 cases in Nigeria

 This projects is an exploratory data analysis of Coronavirus cases in Nigeria